eavidaze/wow-addon-per-hour/README.md

 - Clear: Clear information whenever there is one.

 This is an experimental project and feedbacks are welcome!

+## How to install?

+Download this repository, and rename the folder to `per-hour` (have to have the same name as the `per-hour.toc` file).

 ## It could